emilylubkert/lovelandWebpage/README.md

-# week2Projects
+# Ski Loveland personal website

+## Description:
-These are the projects I created in Week 2 of MITxPro Professional Certificate in Coding (Full Stack Dev).
-This week had 3 projects:
+This is one of the projects I created in Week 2 of MITxPro Professional Certificate in Coding (Full Stack Dev).
+I used my basic knowledge of HTML and CSS to create an overview of Loveland Ski Area, one of my favorite places to ski.

-Name: Layered Circles

-Name: Loveland

-Name: Simulating Ball Movement
+## Support:
+Questions?
+Contact me at elubkert@gmail.com

+## About Me
+I'm Emily Lubkert, a kindergarten teacher and teacher coach turned web developer.